 Dempster Highway Map

 It is not difficult to get lost on this route because there are no crossings to make a wrong turn.
 But be sure to pack a detailed map.
 This is an extremely isolated highway.
 You will probably be without cell service and internet for a few days.
 There aren’t many civilizations on the Dempster Highway (below, we’ll show you all the places where you’ll find them).
 It’s a wasteland.
 You will encounter wild animals more often than other travelers.
 For a trip to northern Canada and Alaska, the best map is MILEPOST.
 We don’t know a better source.
 We’ve been using it for years.
+We used it also during our Dalton Highway adventure in Alaska.

 It is more than a map and more than a guidebook.
 The MILEPOST contains mile-by-mile descriptions of more than 15,000 road miles in Alaska, Yukon, the Northwest Territories, British Columbia, and Alberta.
 More than 600 pages describe accommodations, campgrounds, fishing, gas stations, attractions, and services along highways and byways in Alaska and western Canada.
 Now you have a new release for 2022, which gives you the guarantee of the very latest updated information.
 Purchase your copy before you hit this route.